cjhubbs/books.chrishubbs.com/data/reviews/gregory-a-boyd/the-crucifixion-of-the-warrior-god-interpreting-the-old-testaments-violent-portraits-of-god-in-light-of-the-cross-volume-1-2/index.md

   series_position: '2017'
   spine_color: ''
   tags: ''
-  title: 'The Crucifixion of the Warrior God: Interpreting the Old Testament\''s Violent
+  title: "The Crucifixion of the Warrior God: Interpreting the Old Testament's Violent
-    Portraits of God in Light of the Cross, Volume 1 & 2'
+    Portraits of God in Light of the Cross, Volume 1 & 2"
 plan:
   date_added: 2023-01-01
 review: